kingdon-ci/k8s-dr-runbook/architecture-reference/architecture-and-execution/create-the-cluster.md

 ### Local Path Provisioner

 We can use kubectl, kustomize, or helm to install the [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
 The amount of time we saved making this choice has easily paid for the decision, as it is the choice for our staging cluster, where an outage or fault is implicitly without cost.
-It does not make backup and restore any harder, in fact this actually makes things much easier, as we can simply [take a periodic copy](https://medium.com/swlh/using-rclone-on-linux-to-automate-backups-to-google-drive-d599b49c42e8) of the directories in `/opt/local-path-provisioner` following that we are done.
+It does not make backup and restore any harder, in fact this actually makes things much easier, as we can simply [take a periodic copy](https://medium.com/swlh/using-rclone-on-linux-to-automate-backups-to-google-drive-d599b49c42e8) of the directories in `/opt/local-path-provisioner` and following that, we are done with disaster recovery prep work.
 Almost...

 The local-path StorageClass is enabled on our cluster, and it uses the `WaitForFirstConsumer` volume binding mode.

 This means that persistent volumes will not be filled by the provisioner before a pod is scheduled, so a claim can be located on the same node as the pod.
 This means that pods with persistent volume attachments are bound to a given node "forever" – or as long as the PV is persisted there.

 They cannot be quickly migrated from one node to another, as their dynamic assignments have been statically bound.
 This is a limitation we are prepared to accept in our Home Lab.
+It is not a good solution for production, (but we get there when we get there!)

+\[TODO: BREAKOUT - A note about a convention used in this runbook.
+Contrary choices made for Production environments are always presented later, at the bottom of each page.
+We should be in Staging before we are in Production, so that is the order we talk about them in this book.]

 This means that when we backup and restore our staging cluster, we do need to take care that volumes are restored to the same node where they were backed up, or else these static bindings are updated so that pods can be rescheduled and newly bound to wherever the restored data has been recovered.

+But if we are backing up and restoring our staging cluster, we are either tilting at windmills or have made some poor decisions, because backup and restore operations are for production.
+In staging, we will instead prefer to simply Retain the volumes, and prevent them from being deleted.
+If they host important persistent data, then there should always be a plan to reproduce it from scratch because this is Staging.

 ### Kubeadm